Gareth Roberts (writer): Other work

 In comedy, Roberts has worked in collaboration with The Fast Show writer and performer Charlie Higson on the sitcom Swiss Toni, a spin-off from The Fast Show.
 He also collaborated with Higson on scripts for the second series of Randall and Hopkirk for BBC One in 2001.
 He would reteam with Higson for the superhero-style series Jekyll & Hyde, based on the novel.
 It was not renewed for a second series.

 Roberts has also contributed sketches to the Channel Five sketch show Swinging, and wrote for the fantasy series The Librarians.

 Roberts and Gary Russell wrote Virgin Books' episode guide to The Simpsons, I Can't Believe It's an Unofficial Simpsons Guide (1997), under the pseudonyms Warren Martyn and Adrian Wood.
 Text from the book's expanded edition, I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide (2000), was subsequently published on the BBC website's Cult TV section.

-Transphobia controversy
+Transphobia

 On 3 September 2017, Roberts posted on his Twitter account, "I [love] how trannies choose names like Munroe, Paris and Chelsea.
 It's never Julie or Bev is it?"
 Later that same day he wrote "It's almost like a clueless gayboy's idea of a glamorous lady.
 But of course it's definitely not that."
 These comments were condemned by some Twitter users.

 In June 2019, it was leaked that Roberts' contribution for a Doctor Who short story collection had been dropped due to his previous tweets, as well as the threat from other writers to withdraw their contributions.
-Roberts responded with a blog post on Medium in which he stated: "I don’t believe in gender identity.
+Roberts responded with a blog post on Medium in which he stated: "I don't believe in gender identity.
 It is impossible for a person to change their biological sex."